 The 2019-2050 RTP is the transportation element of the Wasatch Choice 2050 Vision, our region’s shared blueprint for regional transportation, local land use, and economic development.

-The 2019-2050 RTP planning process is coordinated with statewide transportation partners to develop common goals, planning time horizons, performance measures, and financial assumptions, which collectively form Utah’s Unified Transportation Plan.
+WFRC developed the 2019-2050 RTP over a four-year period in partnership with local governments, transportation agencies, community organizations, local stakeholders, and residents.
+The 2019-2050 RTP is informed by technical modeling and forecasting to help us understand how the Plan might help us collectively achieve regional quality of life goals.
+This planning process is coordinated with statewide transportation partners to develop common goals, planning time horizons, performance measures, and financial assumptions, which collectively form Utah’s Unified Transportation Plan.

-- The regional road system, which includes a balance of state road and local roads, including freeway, highway, arterial, and collector road projects.
-Freeway and highway projects include widening existing freeways and adding HOT/HOV lanes; operational management and ramp metering; two new freeways, the Mountain View Corridor and West Davis Corridor; and two conversions from arterials to freeways, Bangerter Highway and US-89.
-These large-scale projects will help accommodate the growing travel demand throughout the Region and are complemented by 99 new construction projects that either complete existing gaps or provide greater localized roadway connectivity.
+- As our region is maturing, the RTP focuses on optimizing the roadway system by maximizing roadway capacity in infill and redevelopment centers, and adding roadway capacity in rapidly growing areas.This approach includes supporting a balance of state and local roads, including freeway, highway, arterial, and collectors.
+Freeway and highway projects include widening existing freeways and adding HOT/HOV lanes; operational management, ramp metering, and adding new interchanges; two new freeways, the Mountain View Corridor and West Davis Corridor; and two conversions from arterials to freeways, Bangerter Highway and US-89.
+These large-scale projects will help accommodate the growing travel demand throughout the Region and are complemented by 97 new state and local construction projects that either complete existing gaps or provide greater localized roadway connectivity.

-- High-capacity transit opportunities, including a gridded network of frequent and direct east-west and north-south Core Bus routes, projects that serve urban centers such as the Ogden-Weber State University BRT project and a TRAX extension to the rapidly growing Point of the Mountain area, improvements to FrontRunner, and express and special service bus routes serving key destinations such as from the Tooele Valley to Salt Lake City and to recreational opportunities in Big and Little Cottonwood Canyons.
+- High-capacity transit opportunities, including a gridded network of frequent and direct east-west and north-south Core Bus routes, which would have extended hours of operation, enhanced station amenities and operational improvements.
+These facilities are designed to run every fifteen minutes or less to enable riders to reliably predict travel times and incorporate transit use more easily for their daily needs.
+The RTP also includes projects that serve urban centers such as the Ogden-Weber State University BRT project and a TRAX extension to the rapidly growing Point of the Mountain area, improvements to FrontRunner, and express / special service bus routes serving key destinations such as from the Tooele Valley to Salt Lake City and to recreational opportunities in Big and Little Cottonwood Canyons.
+The region’s FrontRunner line will be double-tracked, which is the first critical step to more frequent and electrictrified commuter rail service.

 - Safe and family-friendly active transportation facilities, such as the Historic Orchard Pathway in Box Elder County, Wall Avenue protected bike lane in Weber County, North Fork Kays Creek Path in Davis County, and Porter Rockwell Trail in Salt Lake County, account for 316 miles of the planned network.
 Such high-comfort facilities are critical to giving people travel options that do not involve a personal vehicle, increasing mobility and access to opportunity and deriving the physical and mental health benefits associated with active transportation.

-- Transportation technologies that influence the ways in which we get around now and in the future, such as connected and autonomous vehicles and mobility sharing services.
+- The RTP also considers transportation technologies that will continue to influence the ways in which we get around now and in the future, such as connected and autonomous vehicles and mobility sharing services.

 Utah is experiencing rapid growth.
 This amplifies the weight of the decisions we make now and over the next few decades.
-Our region is confronting many growth-related issues, such as population and employment increases, changes to the way we get around, air quality concerns, and mounting cost of living pressures.
-All of these issues are affected by growth patterns and how people and goods are transported, and are considered in the development of the RTP.
+Growth compounds issues like air quality concerns, and mounting cost of living pressures.
+These issues are in turn affected by growth patterns and how people and goods are transported that are addressed by the RTP.

-The RTP is considered within a broad perspective of how transportation infrastructure can work with both land and economic development decisions to maximize overall quality of life.
-Wasatch Choice 2050 identifies specific transportation projects and investments, the use of land near those investments, and associated economic development strategies to achieve desired outcomes for local communities and the Region as a whole.
+The RTP considers how transportation infrastructure can work with both land and economic development decisions to maximize overall quality of life.
+Wasatch Choice 2050 identifies transportation projects and investments, the use of land near those investments, and associated economic development strategies to achieve desired outcomes for local communities and the Region as a whole.
 Wasatch Choice 2050 also provides recommendations and resources to help stakeholders achieve those outcomes.

 The Wasatch Choice 2050 Vision is built upon four key strategies.